When you are back at home, if the puncture site bleeds uncontrollably or swells up very quickly, call triple zero (000) and ask for an ambulance..

-Cardiac catheterisation involves inserting a thin, hollow tube, known as a catheter, into the heart from a blood vessel in the groin, arm or neck.
+Cardiac catheterisation is a procedure where a cardiologist threads a thin, hollow tube, known as a catheter, through a blood vessel and into your heart.
+The catheter is usually inserted into a blood vessel in your groin or wrist.

 Cardiac catheterisation is usually done to help get a diagnosis when other tests, such as an electrocardiogram (ECG) or chest x-ray, can't provide enough information.
 It can also help determine the best treatment for a heart condition.

-You will be asked not to eat or drink some hours before admission to the clinic.
-If you usually take blood-thinning medication, you might be asked to stop taking it some days before the procedure.
+They will ask you not to eat or drink for several hours before the procedure.
+If you usually take blood-thinning medication, your doctor might ask you to stop taking it a few days before the procedure.

 Learn more about how to prepare for surgery here.

 Cardiac catheterisation is a short procedure, usually taking between 30 and 60 minutes.
-It is generally done in a special catheterisation theatre, known usually as a cath lab, in the hospital.
+It is generally done in a special catheterisation laboratory in the hospital, also known as a ‘cath lab’.